wildwoodwaltz/cookie-stand/README.md

 ### Reflections

+I really shouldn't set the bar so high for myself.
+I don't need to do all the things...
+Even though I want to.
+Sometimes you just need to walk away from your code and sleep on it.

 ### Comments

 - Pat...
 Why these cookies...
+Seriously what were you thinking.